geraudmathe/Locomotive-fundamentals/README.md

 Notice the ```localized``` checkbox ?
 It's all it takes to localize a model field.
 You localize the fields you want, not necessarily all custom fields.

 So let's create an entrie in english, save it, and switch to French and translate it.
 Then wo go back to our lambda page and display the dummy models entries.
-Don't forget to change the template in both locales :
+Don't forget to update the template in both locales :

 ```html
 {% for item in contents.dummy %}